 There comes a time when one reaches the limit of the giving they can do.
-In my experience, when you love people so much but you are continually unappreciated and sometimes outright abused, there comes a time when you just can’t give any more, or take anymore, and you have to set boundaries.
+In my experience, when you love people so much but you are continually unappreciated and sometimes outright abused, there comes a time when you just can’t give any more – or take anymore, and you have to set boundaries.
 Most of the time this is done in anger because the empath holds in their own feelings until it is impossible to do so any longer.

 It’s time to learn how to say no. And it’s better to do it when you feel in control and confident than when you’re at the end of your rope and angry about being used.
-If you wait until you’re heated, you’ll go off and say all those things you haven’t said because you didn’t want to hurt them and then they will turn on you and accuse you of being mental or crazy or delusional because what you speak is too painfully true for them to accept.
+If you wait until you’re heated, you might go off and say all those things you haven’t said because you didn’t want to hurt them and then they will turn on you and accuse you of being mental or crazy or delusional because what you speak is too painfully true for them to accept.
 So set the boundaries in your mind and heart first.
 And when you see/feel your boundaries being violated, love yourself and withdraw.
-Return your sword back to its sheath.
+Return your sword back to its sheath, so to speak.
 Take a breather and consider not spending so much time with that person anymore.
-Sometimes the most self-loving thing you can do, is to love people from afar.
+Maybe you don’t have to say anything at all.

 In fact, it is the only thing you can do, and it is the very reason why you are here.